agmen-hu/node-datapumps/README.md

   });
 ```

-Usage example in more details:
+Usage example with more details:
  * First, we create a pump and setup reading from mongodb
    ```js
    var pump = new dp.Pump()